-You may choose to get care In-Network or O ut-of-Network. and Family) under the High and Standard Op benefits in this Section.
-We added "(No dedu does not apply.
-The non-PPO benefits are the standard benefits a PPO provider.
-When no PPO provider is av A High Option per admission copayment of Stinpatient hospital services.
-Be sure to read Section 4, Your costs for cover sharing works.
-Also, read Section 9 for infort or if you are age 65 or over.
-When you receive hospital observation service up to 48 hours.
-Inpatient benefits will apply about these benefits: • The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus one or in Self and Family) under the High and Standard Option.
+You may choose to get care In-Network or Out-of-Network.

+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus one or in Self and Family) under the High and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • The non-PPO benefits are the standard benefits of this Plan.
+We added "(no deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
-When no PPO provider is available, non-PPO benefits apply. f \$100 (In-Network PPO) and \$30 0 (Non-Network) for sharing works.
-Also, read Section 9 for inf • When you receive hospital observation services, we apply outpatient benefits to covered services for up to 48 hours.
+When no PPO provider is available, non-PPO benefits apply. - A High Option per admission copayment applies of \$100 (PPO) and \$300 (non-PPO) for inpatient hospital services. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - When you receive hospital observation services, we apply outpatient benefits to covered services for up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
-It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient.
-OBSERVATION CARE EXCEEDING 4 TREATMENT CENTERS AND INTEN PRECERTIFY INPATIENT SERVICES Please refer to the precertification informat precertification.
-Refer to requirements for 18 HOURS, INPATIENT RESID SIVE DAY TREATMENT.
-FAIL S WILL RESULT IN A MINIMU tion shown in Section 3 to be sure y ENTIAL LURE TO M \$500 PENALTY. which services require Services and Intensive Day Treatment mus t be precertified as well as various 1,2,01 tant to assure services Benefits Description You After the calendar Note: The calendar year deductible applies to almost all benefits in this Section.
-We say "(No deductible)" when it does not apply.
-Prof essional Services High Option Standard Opt tion pro dis the psy pro cover professional services by licensed fessional mental health and substance misuse order treatment practitioners when acting within scope of their license, such as psychiatrists, rchologists, clinical social workers, licensed fessional counselors, marriage and family rapists.
-Your cost-sharing responsibilities are no greater than for other illnesses or conditions.
-Your cost-sharing responsibilities are no than for other illnesse conditions. er
+It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR HOSPITAL STAYS INCLUDING OBSERVATION CARE EXCEEDING 48 HOURS, INPATIENT RESIDENTIAL TREATMENT CENTERS AND INTENSIVE DAY TREATMENT.
+FAILURE TO PRECERTIFY INPATIENT SERVICES WILL RESULT IN A MINIMUM \$500 PENALTY.
+Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
+Refer to requirements for covered facilities shown in Section 3.
+Penalties are not subject to the catastrophic limit. - Outpatient mental health services such as Intensive Day Treatment, including Partial Hospital Services and Intensive Outpatient Treatment must be precertified as well as various outpatient services such as ECT, TMS, and psychological testing.
+See Section 10 Definitions. - Note: Avoid paying providers for services prior to precertification.
+It is important to assure services are authorized and provided by a covered provider or facility.

+Benefits Description Note: The calendar year deduc You pay After the calendar year deductible ple applies to almost all benefits in this Section. actible)" when it does not apply.
+Professional services High Option Standard Option We cover professional services by licensed professional mental health and substance use disor treatment practitioners when acting within the scol of their license, such as psychiatrists, psychologist clinical social workers, licensed professional counselors, marriage and family therapists. than for other illnesses or Your cost-sharing responsibilities are no greater than for other illnesses or conditions.

-Professional Services - continued on next page
+Professional services - continued on next page